MaxPeal/obinex/README.md

 startup it will give you the path to the serial device it uses for output.
 Run `obinex-server` with the `-serialpath` option to connect to the mocked hardware.
-It will then request binaries from `obinex-server` on port `12230` for a hardware box called `mock` and try to execute them as bash scripts, returning their output back to the server.
+It will then request binaries from `obinex-server` on port `12230` for a hardwarebox called `mock` and try to execute them as bash scripts, returning their output back to the server.